harneetsahi/chatApp-Yapper/README.md

 ### 📋 Usage

-It's a simple application where you can chat with basically all the users who register on it.
-Kind of like facebook but you don't have to search.
+It's a simple web app where you can chat with anyone who is registered on it.

-It has a lot of scope for improvement and in terms of scaling but it was a great project for me to understand how to work with real time messaging services.
+It has a lot of scope for improvement and in terms of scaling but it was a great project for me to understand how to work with web sockets.

 ### ♿️ Accessibility